M0NsTeRRR/M0NsTeRRR/README.md

 I'm a NetOps/NetDev Engineer.
 I've a Master degree in Network and Telecommunication and another one in CyberSecurity.
 I'm passionate about network, system (obvious no ? :p), automation, developement and security.
-I love some magic tools like Ansible, Terraform, Packer and Kubernetes.
 You can contact me through email.

 # Homelab